 J.R.
 Tolkein’s Lord of the Rings was an incredibly challenging read…a challenge I could never fully rise to.
 But when Peter Jackson brought the trilogy to the big screen, I totally fell in love with the story.

 In the Lord of the Rings, the powers of evil forge a magic ring.
-The power of the ring casts the entire world into darkness, corrupting even the best, bravest, and most valiant of the world’s warriors, princes, and kings.
+The ring’s power casts the entire world into darkness, corrupting even the best, bravest, and most courageous warriors, princes, and kings.

-By chance, a Hobbit (one of the meekest and least warrior-like creatures in Middle-Earth) named Frodo comes into possession of the ring.
-The task to destroy the ring, rid the world of evil, and to ultimately save the whole earth falls to him.
+By chance, a Hobbit (one of the meekest and most diminutive creatures in Middle-Earth) named Frodo comes into possession of the ring.
+The task to destroy the ring, rid the world of evil, and ultimately save the whole earth falls.

 “All that we have to decide is…”

-Throughout the story, Frodo is completely overwhelmed with the magnitude of his task.
-At one point his mentor, a wizard named Gandolf, shares this wisdom with him:
+Throughout the story, Frodo is overwhelmed by his task’s magnitude.
+At one point, his mentor, a wizard named Gandolf, shares this wisdom with him:

 (click “play” on the video clip below…)